 Our green street planters can get clogged, littered with trash, or need maintenance.
 If you notice a problem with a green street planter, please notify us.
 We welcome your help in keeping our rivers and streams clean.

-If you've received a decision from the Bureau of Environmental Services, such as an enforcement notice, penalty, or assessment, you may request a formal administrative review.
-In most cases, you have 20 business days after your notice was mailed to submit a request for administrative review.
+If you disagree with a decision you've received from the Bureau of Environmental Services, such as a enforcement notice or assessment, you may request an administrative review unless it is non-reviewable.
+In most cases, you have 20 business days after your notice was mailed to submit a request.

 If your upcoming construction project manages stormwater runoff, it may qualify for green funds.
-We review applications on May 1 and November 1 of each year.
+We accept applications on May 1 and November 1 of each year.
 Request an application by contacting Environmental Services.